lancerushing/www.lancerushing.com/content/posts/resume.md

 * Credit card processing, security, and encryption.
 * Custom caching techniques.

-### Internet Application Consultant &mdash; November 2003 - January 2004 <br>Infrastructure Development Corporation San Diego, CA
+### Internet Application Consultant <small>November 2003 - January 2004</small><br>Infrastructure Development Corporation /  U.S. Dept. of Navy  San Diego, CA
 Contract position to document and bug track existing application for Navy/Marine Corps Intranet (NMCI) for U.S. Dept. of Navy

 * Implemented standardized programming documentation for several hundred files of code
 * Used PHPDocumenter software to generate online and PDF manual of API.
-* Reverse engineered many function to confirm functionality when originals programmers where no longer available.
+* Reverse engineered many functions to confirm functionality when originals programmers where no longer available.

-### Coldfusion Application Developer Feburary 2002 - June 2002 <br>Wells Fargo Phoenix, AZ
+### Coldfusion Application Developer February 2002 - June 2002</small><br>Wells Fargo Phoenix, AZ
 Contract position to develop custom intranet applications in Coldfusion for the Home Equity Division of Wells Fargo.
 Coldfusion front-end on NT4 with MS SQL 8 and Multi-homed DB2 on AIX.
 Developed intranet application: "Vendor Invoice Processing"